Rated Excellent 4.8 out of 5

 Rights and Responsibilities Dual citizens in Argentina and Colombia have the same rights and responsibilities as native-born citizens

-Taxation Argentina uses a worldwide tax system, taxing dual citizens on their global income.
+Taxation Argentina uses a worldwide tax system, taxing its tax residents on their global income.
 Tax credits may be available for taxes paid in other countries Colombia's taxation system for dual citizens may vary.
 Only residents are subject to global income taxation

 Military Service Argentina has voluntary military service with exceptions Males between the ages of 18 and 24 are required to serve in the military in Colombia.
 Dual citizens may have alternative forms of service